 Extrinsic factors - external risks such as tripping hazards - must likewise be considered.

 There are numerous reasons why a person might fall.
-One of the most common is an everyday accident caused by a hazard in the environment, such as a slippery surface, an unsecured rug, clutter in the home, poor lighting, and rushing to the bathroom at night.
+One of the most common is an everyday accident caused by a hazard in the environment, such as a slippery surface, an unsecured rug, clutter in the home, poor lighting, or rushing to the bathroom at night.

 Some major risk factors for falling are health related, including arthritis, gait problems, muscle weakness and others.
-If you are speaking to somebody who have these risk factors, they are more likely to fall -- and it is essential to talk about falls prevention.
+If you are speaking to somebody who has these risk factors, they are more likely to fall than others – and it is essential to talk about falls prevention.
+Additional risk factors equal greater likelihood for falls in the future.

 After suffering a fall, people often stop doing everyday activities such as cooking or going out for a walk.
 This can affect mood and cause them to become socially isolated.
 After a fall, people may become less able to care for themselves, which may mean that they will need more care or move to a nursing home.
-In fact, falls are the leading cause of nursing home admissions.
+In fact, falls are a leading cause of nursing home admissions.
 Falls have emotional consequences.
 People, especially older adults, can become very fearful of falling and suffer depression or even symptoms of post-traumatic stress disorder (PTSD).

 Dr. Jayasinghe asked the group to describe whether they’ve had to initiate a conversation about falling with a patient.
 Several participants shared their encounters and experiences.

-Most older adults know somebody who has had a serious fall or might even have died from a fall.
+Most older adults know somebody who has had a serious fall or has even died from a fall.
 When older people are surveyed, there is a high degree of concern about falling.
 In fact, they say that they are more concerned about falling than they are about being a victim of a crime.
 However, most people don’t initiate conversations about falling with social workers, nurses, or doctors because they feel embarrassed to talk about it.

 Dr. Jayasinghe stated that it may be better to ask a patient about safety, rather than falling.
-It’s important to be able to assess his/her risk without making the patient feel uncomfortable.
+It’s important to be able to assess their risk without making the patient feel uncomfortable.
 Simply ask questions such as, “Do you worry about your safety?
 Do you think about your safety?”

-If the patient is receptive to these initial questions, followup questions regarding their concerns about their falls history could include the following:
+If the patient is receptive to these initial questions, follow-up questions regarding their concerns about their falls history could include the following:

 The key is to ask questions!